Running of the top quark mass from proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection and systematic uncertainties

-The sources of systematic uncertainties can be classified as experimental and modelling uncertainties.
+The sources of systematic uncertainties are classified as experimental and modelling uncertainties.
 Experimental uncertainties are related to the corrections applied to the MC simulation.
 These include uncertainties associated with trigger and lepton identification efficiencies, jet energy scale~\cite{Khachatryan:2016kdb} and resolution~\cite{CMS-PAS-JME-16-003}, lepton energy scales, \cPqb~tagging efficiencies~\cite{Sirunyan:2017ezt}, and the uncertainty in the integrated luminosity~\cite{CMS-PAS-LUM-17-001}.
 Modelling uncertainties are related to the simulation of the \ttbar signal, and include matrix-element scale variations in the \POWHEG simulation~\cite{Cacciari:2003fi,Catani:2003zt}, scale variations in the parton shower~\cite{Skands:2014pea}, variations in the matching scale between the matrix element and the parton shower~\cite{CMS-PAS-TOP-16-021}, uncertainties in the underlying event tune~\cite{CMS-PAS-TOP-16-021}, the PDFs~\cite{Dulat:2015mca}, the \PB~hadron branching fraction and fragmentation function~\cite{Bowler:1981sb,Peterson:1982ak}, and uncertainties related to the choice of the colour reconnection model~\cite{Argyropoulos:2014zoa,Christiansen:2015yqa}.
-In addition, an uncertainty that accounts for the different shape of the top quark \pt distribution in data and simulation observed in previous measurements~\cite{Sirunyan:2018ucr,Sirunyan:2017mzl,Khachatryan:2016mnb} is derived by reweighting the \ttbar MC simulation to the observed spectrum.
-Other sources of uncertainty include the normalization of background processes and the modelling of the additional \pp interactions within the same or nearby bunch crossings.
+Furthermore, as in previous CMS analyses, \eg~\cite{Sirunyan:2018goh,Sirunyan:2019nlw,Sirunyan:2019lnl}, an uncertainty that accounts for the observed difference in the shape of the top quark \pt distribution between data and simulation~\cite{Sirunyan:2018ucr,Sirunyan:2017mzl,Khachatryan:2016mnb} is applied.
+The dependence on the top quark width has been investigated and was found to be negligible.
+Other sources of uncertainty include the modelling of the additional \pp interactions within the same or nearby bunch crossings and the normalization of background processes.
+For the latter, an uncertainty of 30\% is assigned to the normalization of each background process.
 Further details on the sources of systematic uncertainties and the considered variations can be found in Ref.~\cite{Sirunyan:2018goh}.